-Credit risk refers to the risk of loss arising when a borrower, counterparty or issuer does not meet its financial obligations to the Company.
+Credit risk refers to the risk of loss arising when a borrower, counterparty or issuer does not meet its financial obligations to the MSBAL Group.

-The Company incurs credit risk primarily from the Company's lending activities, in the form of margin loans to mainly clients of the Private Wealth Management business, and to a lesser extent from Treasury activities related to deposit placement, investment portfolio, securities purchased under agreements to resell transactions, and derivatives for hedging purpose.
+The MSBAL Group incurs credit risk primarily from the MSBAL Group's lending activities through the Company and MSBIC, its trading activities through MSBIC, and to a lesser extent from treasury activities related to deposit placement, investment portfolio, securities purchased under agreements to resell transactions, and derivatives for hedging purpose.